MalcolmNewell/Hello-World/README.md

 ## Additional Documents
-Include any additional documents.
-Remember to drink H~2~O
+Include any additional documents. 😄

 ## Versioning
 Explain changes, why they were done, and ==how they improved the project==.